carbonblack/cb-event-forwarder/README.md

 `rabbit_mq_username` and `rabbit_mq_password` variables in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf`
 file.
 Also fill out the `cb_server_hostname` with the hostname or IP address where the EDR server can be reached.
-If the cb-event-forwarder is forwarding events from a EDR cluster, the `cb_server_hostname` should be set to the hostname or IP address of the EDR master node.
+If the cb-event-forwarder is forwarding events from a EDR cluster, the `cb_server_hostname` should be set to the hostname or IP address of the EDR primary node.

 2. Ensure that the configuration is valid by running the cb-event-forwarder in Check mode:
 `/usr/share/cb/integrations/event-forwarder/cb-event-forwarder -check` as root.
 If everything is OK, you will see a